Can Hisbiscus tea help lower blood pressure?

 Dried hibiscus is also available at most health food shops, so you can make your own herbal blends.
 You can also buy dried hibiscus online:

-You can also grow your own – it can grow in most US climates – it’s the sepals/calyces you use, not actually the flowers themselves (although many sources and suppliers often erroneously use the term ‘flower’).
-More info on growing hibiscus here: how to grow hibiscus
+You can also grow your own (it can grow in most US climates though not outdoors in the UK).
+It’s the sepals/calyces you use, not actually the flowers themselves, although many sources and suppliers often erroneously use the term ‘flower’.
+There’s a very comprehensive article here on how to grow hibiscus in your garden (on Happy DIY Home website), if you’re interested.

 Hibiscus Drink Recipes